Eternal-Wanderer-Vegetable/Eternal-Wanderer-Vegetable/README.md

         cooldown()
 ```

-> "The rate limit is just a suggestion, right?"
+> *"The rate limit is just a suggestion, right?"*

 ### 🔭 Current Scavenging Mission

-□ Find a free vector DB that doesn't ask for my credit card
-□ Convince myself that "self-hosted" means "free forever"
-□ Wait for GPT-5 beta to drop so I can refresh the signup page 200 times
+- Keep improving the Stella_project with free tokens

 ### 📊 Scavenger Stats